 The preparation of the consolidated financial statements in conformity with U.S. generally accepted accounting principles requires management to make estimates, judgments and assumptions.
 The Company's management believes that the estimates, judgments and assumptions used are reasonable based upon information available at the time they are made.
 These estimates, judgments and assumptions can affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the dates of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
-On an ongoing basis, the Company's management evaluates estimates, including those related to inventories, fair values of preferred share warrants, fair values of share-based awards and contingent liabilities.
+On an ongoing basis, the Company's management evaluates estimates, including those related to inventories, fair values of share-based awards and contingent liabilities.
 Such estimates are based on historical experience and on various other assumptions that are believed to be reasonable, the results of which form the basis for making judgments about the carrying values of assets and liabilities.

-REWALK ROBOTICS LTD. (FORMERLY ARGO MEDICAL TECHNOLOGIES LTD.) AND SUBSIDIARIES b.
+b.
 Financial Statements in U.S. Dollars: